 Best London Commuter Towns to Move Into

 When you think of London, the first thing that comes to mind is the bounty of opportunities that can be found here.
-There is always something for everyone, whether you are planning to start a business or find the job of your dreams.
+There is always something for everyone, whether you are planning to start a business, study in one of the top London universities, or find the job of your dreams.
 Unfortunately, though, London is an expensive place to live in.
 Everything from rent to regular commodities can be on the costly side, which means not everyone can afford to move here and live comfortably.

 Thus, as an alternative, many people choose to live just outside of London and drive or commute via train or bus daily for work.
 However, there are a handful of commuter towns located near London that are not only affordable but also offer a number of other benefits to residents, making it quite difficult for some to choose.

 To help you with this, we’ve made a list of five locations that are popular with commuters trying to make their way into the city.

 5 Commuter Towns Near London You Should Consider Moving To